Alireza Akbari: Iran preparing to execute British citizen - family

 He has also been transferred to solitary confinement, which is seen as a sign that an execution is imminent.

-Iran's former deputy defence minister was arrested in 2019 and accused of spying for the UK, which he denied.
+The ex-deputy Iranian defence minister was arrested in 2019 and convicted of spying for the UK, which he denied.

-He was later sentenced to death by a Revolutionary Court in Tehran.

-BBC Persian has also obtained an audio message from Mr Akbari in which he says he was tortured and forced to confess in front of a camera to crimes that he did not commit.
+BBC Persian also obtained an audio message from Mr Akbari in which he says he was tortured and forced to confess on camera to crimes he did not commit.

+He says that he was living abroad a few years ago when he was invited to visit Iran at the request of a top Iranian diplomat who was involved in nuclear talks with world powers.

+Once there, he adds, he was accused of obtaining top secret intelligence from the secretary of Iran's Supreme National Security Council, Ali Shamkhani, "in exchange for a bottle of perfume and a shirt".

+Hours after the audio message was broadcast on BBC Persian on Wednesday, the Iranian judiciary's Mizan news agency confirmed for the first time that Mr Akbari had been found guilty of espionage, and that the Supreme Court had rejected his appeal.

+It cited Iran's intelligence ministry as saying that Mr Akbari had been "one of the most important infiltrators of the country's sensitive and strategic centres" for the UK's Secret Intelligence Service, better known as MI6, and that he had been "compiling and consciously transferring sensitive information".

-A spokesperson for the UK Foreign, Commonwealth & Development Office told the BBC: "We are supporting the family of Mr Akbari and have repeatedly raised his case with the Iranian authorities.
+A spokesperson for the UK Foreign Office told the BBC: "We are supporting the family of Mr Akbari and have repeatedly raised his case with the Iranian authorities.

 "Our priority is securing his immediate release and we have reiterated our request for urgent consular access."